briagrhm/MechaCar_Statistical_Analysis/README.md

 <img width="509" alt="Screenshot 2023-04-09 at 8 01 42 AM" src="https://user-images.githubusercontent.com/120140614/230771316-c7e90397-06a6-40be-afdf-bd94f1101187.png">

-1.Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
-The variables that provided a non-random amount of variance to the mpg values are the vehicle length and the ground clearance.
+1. The variables that provided a non-random amount of variance to the mpg values are the vehicle length and the ground clearance.
 This is based on the p-values being lower than the expected .05.
 So these variables will have a significant effect on the mpg.

-2.Is the slope of the linear model considered to be zero?
-Why or why not?
-The slope of the linear model is not zero.
+2. The slope of the linear model is not zero.
 The p-value os 5.35e-11.
 This is significantly lower than 0.05.
 This rejects the null hypothesis that the linear model is zero or has no effect.

-3.Does this linear model predict mpg of MechaCar prototypes effectively?
-Why or why not?
-Yes, this linear model does predict the mpg.
+3. This linear model does predict the mpg.
 The r-squared is 0.7149, so about 71% of the mpg predictions will be determined by this model.

 ## Summary Statistics on Suspension Coils